thomaslinux/Active-Directory-user-properties/README.md

 # Presentation

-A powershell scripts that takes the name, surname of an Active Directory user and outputs :
+A powershell scripts that takes the login or name and/or surname of an Active Directory user and outputs :
 - Name
 - Description
 - SamAccountName